 Tamukeyama Japanese Maple is an open deciduous tree with a strong central leader and a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Tamukeyama Japanese Maple is recommended for the following landscape applications:

 Accent, Mass Planting, Hedges/Screening, General Garden Use, Container Planting

-Tamukeyama Japanese Maple has attractive burgundy foliage which emerges crimson in spring.
+Tamukeyama Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
+It has attractive burgundy deciduous foliage which emerges crimson in spring.
 The deeply cut ferny palmate leaves are highly ornamental and turn an outstanding red in the fall.
-It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It produces red samaras from early to mid fall.
 The rough gray bark and red branches add an interesting dimension to the landscape.